ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 ethical concerns related to UAV operation, which are listed in +@tbl:uavincidents

-Table: Examples of Incidents that Highlight the Safety, Ethical, and Privacy Concerns Related to UAV Operation (Source: @cummings2017) {#tbl:uavincidents}

 Incident(s) | Significance | Source
 :---|:---|:---:
 UAV crashes in an Australian triathlon injuring an athlete. | UAV operator claimed someone hacked the device resulting in the crash. | [@martin2014]